mattcass/boilerplate/README.md

 `gulp` is the default task and will concatenate and minify all Javascript files in to `dist/js/script.min.js`.
-The task will also concatenate all Sass files into `dist/css/style.css` and also run autoprefixer on the outputted CSS file to ensure all the correct vendor prefixes are included. `gulp` uses the `gulp watch` task, so it automatically runs every time a JS/Sass file changes.
+The task will also concatenate all Sass files into `dist/css/style.css` and run autoprefixer on the outputted CSS file to ensure all the correct vendor prefixes are included. `gulp` uses the `gulp watch` task, so it automatically runs every time a JS/Sass file changes.

+Using `gulp-plubmer` and `beepbeep` the terminal will beep to alert you  anytime there is a JavaScript or SASS error and log the error in the console without interupting the stream.

 `gulp` also runs a local server on your machine and automatically reloads your browser any time there is a change to an html file, or css and js `dist` files.